tomoneill32/boris_bikes/README.md

 # Boris Bikes

-This is a programme that replicates the functionality of a bike hiring service, with virtual bikes, docking and maintenance. s
+This is a programme that replicates the functionality of a bike hiring service, with virtual bikes, docking and maintenance.